UX Trends

 Agile UX Methodology

 It’s probably an exercise in futility to convince product teams to involve real end-users in UAT but, at the very least, they should involve members of the UX Team because they are the ones that designed the UX.
-When you hire an architect to design your house, the architect will make site visits during construction to make sure the house is being built they way they design it.
-The same goes with software.
+When you hire an architect to design your house, the architect will make site visits during construction to make sure the house is being built the way they designed it.
+The same goes for software.
 You involve UX during UAT because they are far more likely to catch flaws and issues related to their design than anyone else.

 1. Incorrect use of CSS classes